 I was born and raised in Athens, Greece.
-I studied Electrical and Computer Engineering in the University of Patras, where I also completed my PhD on Educational Technologies and Human-Computer Interaction.
+I studied Electrical and Computer Engineering at the University of Patras, where I also completed my PhD on Educational Technologies and Human-Computer Interaction.

 From April 2016 to March 2018, I worked at the Human-Computer Interaction Institute in Carnegie Mellon University (Pittsburgh, USA) with Prof. Bruce McLaren on a collaborative project between the University of Pittsburgh and Carnegie Mellon University ("Rimac: Improving a Natural-language Tutoring System that Engages Students in Deep Reasoning Dialogues about Physics").
 The project aimed to develop and use a student model to support the adaptation of tutorial dialogues for a physics intelligent tutoring system.